 "Yes.
 We have begun already.
 We have music on Saturday mornings.
-Next Saturday a string quartette, and violin solos by a young Florentine woman-a friend-very good indeed, daughter of our Professor Tortoli, who composes-as you may know-" "Yes," said Aaron.
+Next Saturday a string quartette, and violin solos by a young Florentine woman a friend very good indeed, daughter of our Professor Tortoli, who composes as you may know "

-"Would you care to come and hear-?"
+"Would you care to come and hear?"

-"Awfully nice if you would-" suddenly said the wife, quite simply, as if she had merely been tired, and not talking before.
+"Awfully nice if you would " suddenly said the wife, quite simply, as if she had merely been tired, and not talking before.

-"I should like to very much-"
+"I should like to very much "